 Ultimately, creating your schedule is something you do to reach your goals.
 Take the time to figure what success looks like for you and what you want to accomplish, and then take the steps to create a realistic schedule that will help you get your work done without negatively impacting your freedom.

 A good schedule will change the way you look at working from home.
 It will go from a casual arrangement to something that will allow you to take charge of your own career.
-When you’re ready to get on the road to success, make sure you create a work from home schedule that will guide you where you want to go.
+When you’re ready to get on the road to success, make sure you create a work from home schedule that will guide you to where you want to go.